 Under the state law governing TMRS, the actuary annually determines the City contribution rate.
-This rate consists of the normal cost contribution rate and the prior service cost contribution rate, both of which are calculated to be a level percent of payroll from year to year.
-The normal cost contribution rate finances the currently accruing monetary credits due to the City matching percent, which are the obligation of the City as of an employee's retirement date, not at the time the employee's contributions are made.
+This rate consists of the normal cost contribution rate and the prior service cost contribution rate.
+The normal cost contribution rate finances the currently accruing monetary credits due to the City's matching percent, which are the obligation of the City as of an employee's retirement date, not at the time the employee's contributions are made.
 The normal cost contribution rate is the actuarially determined percent of payroll necessary to satisfy the obligation of the City to each employee at the time his/her retirement becomes effective.
-The prior service contribution rate amortizes the unfunded (overfunded) actuarial liability (asset) over the remainder of the plan's 25-year open amortization period.
-When the City periodically adopts updated service credits and increases annuities in effect, the increased unfunded actuarial liability is to be amortized over a new 25-year period.
-Currently, the unfunded actuarial liability is being amortized over the 25-year period, which began in January 1997.
-The unit credit actuarial cost method is used for determining the City contribution rate.
+The prior service contribution rate amortizes the unfunded actuarial liability.
 Contributions are made monthly by both the employees and the City.
 Since the City needs to know its contribution rate in advance to budget for it, there is a one-year lag between the actuarial valuation that is the basis for the rate and the calendar year when the rate goes into effect.
+If a change in plan provisions is elected by the City, this rate can change.